kqf/ir-metrics/docs/index.rst

 Documentation
 -------------

-This part of the documentation shows the inteded ways to use the package.
+This part of the documentation shows the intended ways to use the package.

 .. include:: basic.rst
 .. include:: relevance.rst